HL7/bulk-data/spec/export/index.md

     MedicationRequest%3Fstatus%3Dcompleted%26date%3Dgt2018-07-01T00%3A00%3A00Z
 ```

 Note: the `Condition` resource is included in `_type` but omitted from `_typeFilter` because the client intends to request all `Condition` resources without any filters.
+We have not yet determined expectation for `_include`  `_revinclude`  or support for any specific search parameters.

 #### Response - Success